Mobile Cloud Business Process Management System for the Internet of Things: A Survey: Potential Issues and Open Challenges

-The heterogeneity of the participative IoT devices in BPM involves the challenges in connectivity, discoverability, mobility/accessibility, self-manageability and self-configuring.
-Here, we discuss the heterogeneity of participants in different layers.
+The heterogeneity of the participative IoT devices in BPM involves the challenges in connectivity, discoverability, mobility/accessibility, self-management and self-configuring.
+Here, we discuss the heterogeneity of participants in different layers. \begin{itemize} \item \textit{Devices}.
+Although different IoT devices have different capabilities, but they may achieve the same purposes.
+Hence, BPMS4IoT requires an efficient ontology model to classify the IoT devices.
+For example, both of the modern high-end smartphone and the low power Raspberry Pi can perform the sensory data collection tasks.
+On the other hand, since their computational power is quite different, it can affect the overall performance of the process.
+Therefore, the BPMS need to clearly define the IoT entities.

+\item \textit{Embedded Service}.
+Services provided by the IoT devices depend on the communication protocol such as classic Bluetooth, Bluetooth Smart~ LE, CoAP, Alljoyn (\url{https://allseenalliance.org}), MQTT, AMQP (\url{https://www.amqp.org}) etc. These common IoT protocols work in different ways, and they influence the performance of the management system.
+Future BPMS for IoT requires an adaptive solution to provide self-configuration among the different connectivity.

+\item \textit{Service Description}.
+Existing frameworks have introduced various approaches to interacting with the IoT entities.
+For examples, Web service-oriented frameworks have applied WSDL, WADL \cite{Hadley2006}, DPWS \cite{Driscoll2009DPWS}; frameworks that focus on WSN have applied SensorML (\url{http://www.ogcnetwork.net/SensorML}) or SenML \cite{Jennings2012}; frameworks that concern about energy efficiency have utilised IETF CoAP (RFC7252) \& CoRE standards.
+Further, W3C has recommended JavaScript Object Notation for Linked Data standard for describing the IoT entities.
+Consequently, it is now becoming impossible to rely on one single standard to enable autonomous Machine-to-Machine (M2M) communication in IoT due to the lack of a global common standard for machine-readable metadata.

+\item \textit{Service Discovery}.
+In IoT, relying on a global central repository is less possible.
+It is foreseeable that in the future, IoT systems will rely on a large scale federated service discovery network established on a mesh network topology.
+Moreover, the proximity-based and opportunistic discovery also stands for an important role to map the physical visibility with the digital visibility.
+The use cases of the Inter-organisational BPM, crowdsourcing, crowdsensing, social IoT, real-time augmented reality and the ambient assistance for mobile healthcare will all need such a feature to support the rapid establishment of M2M connection and collaboration in physical proximity, which indicates that the BP model design needs to consider the adaptive service discovery.